apache/trafficserver/doc/admin-guide/plugins/rate_limit.en.rst

 .. option:: --iprep_buckets

    The number of LRU buckets to use for the IP reputation.
-A good number here is 10, but can be configured.
+A good number here is `10`, which is the default, but can be configured.
 The reason for the different buckets is to account for a pseudo-sorted list of IPs on the frequency seen.
-Too few buckets will not be enough to keep such a sorting, rendering the algorithm useless.
+Too few buckets will not be enough to keep such sorting, rendering the algorithm useless.
    To function in our setup, the number of buckets must be less than ``100``.

 .. option:: --iprep_bucketsize